Constructing Industrial-Scale Optimization Modeling Benchmark: Experiments

 \subsection{Evaluation Overview}

-\textbf{Research Questions.} Our experiments are guided by the following data-centric questions: \textbf{RQ1.} How do existing \nltoopt{} systems and bare LLMs perform on \datasetname{} compared with prior toy-scale benchmarks? \textbf{RQ2.} How does modeling performance vary with problem scale? and \textbf{RQ3.} What error modes dominate at large scale?
+\textbf{Evaluation and Analysis Questions.} Our experiments separate benchmark-validation axes from a diagnostic analysis question: \textbf{RQ1.} How do existing \nltoopt{} systems and bare LLMs perform on \datasetname{} compared with prior toy-scale benchmarks? \textbf{RQ2.} How does modeling performance vary with problem scale? and \textbf{RQ3.} What error modes dominate at large scale?
+RQ1 and RQ2 establish the capability picture under the new benchmark regime, while RQ3 analyzes the failure patterns exposed by that regime.

 \textbf{Experimental Setup.} We evaluate a broad spectrum of existing \nltoopt{} approaches, covering two primary categories of methods: (i) fine-tuned models trained via supervised learning and/or reinforcement learning, and (ii) bare LLMs evaluated via direct prompting.
 For bare LLMs, we further distinguish between standard inference (\emph{no-thinking}) and explicit reasoning-enabled variants (\emph{thinking}), when available.
 In total, we evaluate $14$ representative systems.
 All methods are tested on a diverse collection of benchmarks, including $10$ widely used NL-to-Opt datasets as well as our newly introduced \datasetname{}.
 We report multiple complementary evaluation metrics to capture both modeling correctness and end-to-end usability, including Pass@$N$ accuracy ($N=1$ and 8) and solver code executability.
 Complete experimental details—including dataset composition, baseline configurations, metric definitions, and diagnostic protocols—are deferred to Appendix~\ref{app:exp_setup} to save space.